 Multi-sample texture array selection, followed by multi-sample texture lookup.
 The instruction first selects a multi-sample texture from the multi-sample texture array named by operand a using the index given by the first element of the array coordinate vector c.
 The instruction then loads data from the selected multi-sample texture from sample number given by second element of the operand c, at coordinates given by remaining elements of operand c into destination d.
 When accessing a multi-sample texture array, texture coordinate vector c has type .v4.b32.
-The first element in operand c is interpreted as unsigned integer sampler number, the second element is interpreted as unsigned integer (.u32) into the multi-sample texture array and the next two elements are interpreted as signed integer (.s32) 2d texture coordinates.
+The first element in operand c is interpreted as unsigned integer sampler number, the second element is interpreted as unsigned integer (.s32) 2d texture coordinates.
 An optional texture sampler b may be specified.
 If no sampler is specified, the sampler behavior is a property of the named texture.